In the realm of aesthetic and regenerative medicine, a potentially revolutionary new approach is gaining traction: exosome therapy.

 First identified in 1983, exosomes are currently being extensively studied for their role in various biological and pathological processes.

-In aesthetic medicine, exosomes are being examined for their anti-inflammatory properties and skin repair and regeneration capabilities alongside their favourable characteristics of low immunogenicity and strong tissue penetration4.
-Studies have shown exosome therapy to reduce wrinkles, enhance neovascularisation, epidermal and collagen tissue regeneration, inhibit hyperpigmentation, reduce inflammation, inhibit scarring and promote hair follicle regeneration and formation.4,5 As well, exosomes can enhance the effectiveness of other active components, such as hyaluronic acid, peptides and antioxidants.6
+In aesthetic medicine, exosomes are being examined for their anti-inflammatory properties and skin repair and regeneration capabilities alongside their favourable characteristics of low immunogenicity and strong tissue penetration.
+A review of the literature finds exosome therapy to reduce wrinkles, enhance neovascularisation, epidermal and collagen tissue regeneration, inhibit hyperpigmentation, reduce inflammation, inhibit scarring and promote hair follicle regeneration and formation.
+As well, exosomes can enhance the effectiveness of other active components, such as hyaluronic acid, peptides and antioxidants.

 ‘Exosomes are also biocompatible, which means they are well tolerated by the body and are less likely to cause adverse reactions.
 This makes them a promising option for cosmetic formulations, as they can be used in various cosmetic products, including creams, serums and masks, without causing significant irritation or other side effects.